melezhik/outthentic-dsl/README.md

 If at least one line in a text match the check expression - _this check_ is considered as succeeded

-Parser  _accumulate_ all matching lines for given check expression, so they could be processed:
+Parser  _accumulate_ all matching lines for given check expression, so they could be processed.

 Input text: